vulnbreave/Shell-scripting/README.md

    eg : ./script.sh

-   BONUS : To give executble permission type
+   BONUS : To give executable permission type
            chmod +x scirpt.sh or chmod 700 script.sh

-    Thats all the albsolute basics you need to know when writing a bash script.
+  THATS ALL!!!  the albsolute basics you need to know.
 Now your ready to ROCK !
 See you there .